Black Friday (2004 film): Plot

 On 9 March 1993, a small-time thug, Gul Mohammed, is detained at the Nav Pada police station in Bombay and confesses to a conspiracy underway to bomb major locations around the city.
-The police dismiss his confession as bluff and three days later, a series of explosions take place in the city, leaving 257 dead and close to 1400 injured.
+The police dismiss his confession as a bluff, and three days later, a series of explosions take place in the city, leaving 257 dead and close to 1400 injured.
 Investigators discover the bombs, made of RDX, were smuggled into the city with the aid of customs officials and the border police.

-Tiger Memon is an underworld don whose office is burned during the Bombay riots.
+Tiger Memon is an underworld don whose office was burned during the Bombay riots.
 The persecution of Muslim minorities in the riots leads to a meeting of underworld leaders in Dubai who take it upon themselves to seek retribution.
 Memon suggests an attack on Bombay would send the strongest message of retaliation.

 Asgar Muqadam, his secretary, is arrested on 14 March 1993.
 He is beaten until he provides whatever information he has about the bomb blasts.
 This initiates a full-scale police inquiry.
 Deputy Commissioner of Police, Rakesh Maria, is put in charge of the case.
-Badshah Khan, one of the henchmen who had left Bombay and gone into hiding, is arrested by the police on 10 May 1993.
+Badshah Khan, one of the henchmen who had left Bombay and gone into hiding, was arrested by the police on 10 May 1993.
 Following the blast, accomplices to the crime are forced to lead a life of anonymity and secrecy as it becomes evident the Mumbai police have begun picking up the suspects one by one.
 To make matters worse, their passports seem to have been destroyed at the behest of Memon.

 Despite assurances to the contrary, the high command blatantly refuses any help once the bombings have occurred.
-Tired of being let down by his own people, and without a place to hide, Badshah Khan realises there is no justification for his acts and decides to become a police witness.
-On 4 November 1993, the police file a charge sheet against 189 accused.
+Tired of being let down by his own people and without a place to hide, Badshah Khan realises there is no justification for his acts and decides to become a police witness.
+On 4 November 1993, the police filed a charge sheet against 189 accused.
 The Central Bureau of Investigation takes over the case.
 On 5 August 1994, Tiger's brother, Yaqub Memon, willingly turns himself in to the authorities.
 In a candid Newstrack interview on national television, Yaqub states that it was Tiger and his underworld associates who orchestrated the conspiracy.